Azure-Samples/eventgrid-viewer-blazor/README.md

 ## Usage

-To quickly deploy the EventGrid Viewer Blazor application to Azure, hit the button below *(for examples on how to deploy with Azure AD authentication, see the [examples section](#examples))*:
+To quickly deploy the EventGrid Viewer Blazor application to Azure, hit the button below *(for examples on how to deploy with Entra ID authentication, see the [examples section](#examples))*:

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure-Samples%2Feventgrid-viewer-blazor%2Fmain%2Finfrastructure%2Farm%2Fazuredeploy.json)